bge-barcoding/gene_fetch/README.md

 - By traversing up the fetched NCBI lineage and validating higher taxonomy, potential taxonomic homonyms are avoided.
 - Robust error handling, logging, and NCBI API rate limiting to comply with guidelines (10 requests/second).
 - Handles complex sequence features (e.g., complement strands, joined sequences, WGS entries) in addition to 'simple' cds extaction (if --type nucleotide/both).
-- Single-taxid mode (-s/--single) for retrieving all available sequences of a target gene/protein for a specific taxon.
+- Single-taxid mode (-s/--single) for retrieving available sequences of a target gene/protein for a specific taxon.
 - 'Checkpointing' implemented: if a run fails/crashes, the script can be rerun using the same arguments and it will resume from where it stopped.

 ## Contents
  - [Installation](#installation)